 What Jobs Need To Be Done?

-There are so many things that need to be done at animal shelters.
+So many things need to be done at animal shelters.
 Obviously, caring for the animals is very important.
-Volunteers are needed to clean cages, fill water or food bowls, provide company to the animals, walk the dogs, play with the cats, do training and socialization, and more.
+Shelters need volunteers to clean cages, fill water or food bowls, provide company to the animals, walk the dogs, play with the cats, do training and socialization, and more.

 What Are The Requirements For Volunteering?